 Community Help Service is committed to the health and safety of our staff, volunteers and clients.
 We have put in place guidelines which protect our community whilst reducing the impact on our services.
 This includes reducing our in-office staff and using video conferencing for our meetings and training.

-Though we’ve had to make some changes and it may take us a little longer to respond to emails and phone calls, we are still here.
+Though we’ve had to make some changes and it may take us a little longer to respond to emails and telephone calls, we are still here.

-- Our Clinical Team is still accepting new clients via Skype, Zoom, phone and, in some cases, in person.
-You can call our office on 02 647 67 80 weekdays 10h00 - 16h00 to request an appointment.
+- Our Clinical Team is still accepting new clients via Skype, Zoom, telephone and, in some cases, in person.
+You may call our offices on 02 647 67 80, weekdays 10h00 - 16h00, to request an appointment.

 - Clients should arrive as close to their appointment time as possible and will be greeted at the door by their therapist.
 The waiting room is not in use.

 - Do not attend your appointment if you develop flu symptoms or respiratory complaints.

 - It is important that should you experience any COVID symptoms or test positive following a visit to our Centre, you notify CHS in writing, especially if your visit occurred within the 2 days prior to your symptoms appearing, so that appropriate action can be taken promptly.